suixinsuo/olympus-protocol/docs/B2B/OlympusBasicFund.md

 > 1.  exchangeId: You can choose which exchange will be used to trade.
 If an empty string is passed, it will automatically choose the exchange with the best rates.
 > 2.  tokens: ERC20 addresses of the tokens to sell.
 > 3.  amounts: The corresponding amount of tokens to sell.
-> 4.  minimumRates: The minimum return amount of ETH per token in wei.
+> 4.  rates: The minimum return amount of ETH per token in wei.

 ####  Example code